RosaDeSa/Rosa/README.md

                                        I'm a PhD student in bioinformatics 🧬

-- 🔭 I devekoped nextflow pipeline to detect germline/somatic mutations in target panel genes
+- 🔭 I developed Nextflow pipeline to detect germline/somatic mutations in target panel genes
 - 🌱 I work using Nextflow, Docker, BASH
 - 👯 I’m looking to collaborate on Bioinformatics project
 -  💬 Ask me about R, Nextflow, Docker, Google Cloud